epimorphics/elda/docs/E1.3.4-SNAPSHOT/reference.md

 Elda requires SPARQL 1.1 and exploits its VALUES feature.
-Elda used to use nested selects if available to reduce query sizes but this has been replaced by VALUES.

-The old **elda:supportsNestedSelect** flags, used to enable nested selects, no longer affects the query and generates a warning in the log if it is used.
+Elda used to use nested selects if available to reduce query sizes but this has been replaced by VALUES; the old **elda:supportsNestedSelect** flags, used to enable nested selects, no longer affects the query and generates a warning in the log if it is used.